 These are the funds spent on acquiring electronic (digital) materials.
 Types of electronic materials include e-books, audio and video downloadables, e-serials (including journals), government documents, databases (including locally mounted, full text or not), electronic files, reference tools, scores, maps, or pictures in electronic or digital format, including materials digitized by the library.
-This includes expenditures for database licenses, but does not include expenditures for computer software used to support library operations or to link to external networks, including the Internet (outlays which are reported under Other Operating Expenditures).
+Electronic Materials can be distributed on magnetic tape, diskettes, computer software, CD-ROM, or other portable digital carrier, and can be accessed via a computer, via access to the Internet, or by using an e-book reader.
+This includes expenditures for materials held locally and for remote materials for which permanent or temporary access rights have been acquired, e.g. database licenses.
+It does not include expenditures for computer software used to support library operations or to link to external networks, including the Internet (outlays which are reported under Other Operating Expenditures).
 See: Collection Expenditures, Database Licensing Expenditures, Non Database Licensing Electronic Materials Expenditures